JiriAlbrecht/Delete-Old-Profiles/README.md

+# Delete Old Profiles
 Delete profiles unused for more than 60 days.
-Run PowerShell as administrator
+Run PowerShell as administrator.